ssec/polar2grid/doc/source/introduction.rst

-The University of Wisconsin-Madison Space Science and Engineering Center (SSEC) makes no warranty of any kind with regard to the CSPP Polar2Grid software or any accompanying documentation, including but not limited to the implied warranties of merchantability and fitness for a particular purpose.
+The University of Wisconsin-Madison Space Science and Engineering Center (SSEC) makes no warranty of any kind with regard to the CSPP
+|project| software or any accompanying documentation, including but
+not limited to the implied warranties of merchantability and fitness for a particular purpose.
 SSEC does not indemnify any infringement of copyright, patent, or trademark through the use or modification of this software.